MoMus2000/Boa/README.md

 # Warning

 **Experimental Language:** This is an experimental language that is currently not optimized for performance nor considered stable.
-In benchmark tests, a simple for loop with computation is approximately **20X slower** than Python (when run using Python based Implementation) .
+In benchmark tests, a simple for loop with computation is approximately **20X slower** than Python (when run using the Python based Implementation) .
 Please keep this in mind if you plan to use this for your applications.

 **Note:** Future optimizations may improve performance, performance should